k8s-at-home/charts/charts/stable/reverse-proxy/README.md

 #### Changed

-* Upgraded `common` chart dependency to version 4.4.2
+N/A

 #### Fixed

-N/A
+* Fixed template to not trim whitespace for the endpoint object

 ### Older versions